Managing a Content Site Past 1,000 Articles: A Scripts-First Playbook

 Implementation checklist

-- Retire shelf is reviewed monthly with Search Console data.
+• Retire shelf is reviewed monthly against 180-day Search Console data.

-- Internal-link checker reports zero broken on the latest run.
+• The internal-link checker reports zero broken links on the latest run.

 Common pitfalls

-- Refusing to retire old articles for sentimental reasons.
-Dead pages drag the whole site.
+• Refusing to retire old articles for sentimental reasons.
+Dead pages drag the whole site’s crawl efficiency.

-- Adding more authors without an editorial process.
-Inconsistency multiplies fast.
+• Adding authors without an editorial process.
+Inconsistency multiplies faster than output.

-- Keeping noindex pages in the sitemap; Search Console flags them as “Submitted but blocked”.
+• Leaving noindex pages in the sitemap.
+Search Console flags them “Submitted but blocked” and you waste crawl.

 FAQ

-- Should I split into multiple sites at 1,000?: Only if topics genuinely don’t overlap and each side stands on its own.
-Splitting also splits authority, which hurts both.
+• Should I split into multiple sites at 1,000 articles?: Only if the topics genuinely do not overlap and each side can stand on its own.
+Splitting also splits domain authority, which usually hurts both halves more than the cleaner focus helps.

-- How many “dead” articles is normal?: 20-40% of articles getting under 1 click/month is common even on healthy sites.
-The question is whether they actively hurt (duplicate intent) or just sit (low priority refresh).
+• How many “dead” articles is normal?: Even on healthy sites, 20 to 40 percent of articles getting under one click per month is common.
+The real question is whether they actively hurt (duplicate intent, broken links) or just sit quietly as low-priority refresh candidates.

-- Do I need a CMS at this scale?: Not necessarily.
-Astro Content Collections + a generated index works fine into the multi-thousand range.
+• Do I need a CMS at this scale?: Not necessarily.
+Astro Content Collections plus a generated index works comfortably into the multi-thousand range.
 The bottleneck is process, not tooling.

-- How long does a full audit take?: For 1,000 articles, plan 2-3 weeks of part-time work the first time.
-Continuous monthly maintenance after that takes a few hours.
+• How long does a full audit take?: For 1,000 articles, plan 2 to 3 weeks of part-time work the first time.
+After that, monthly maintenance runs a few hours.

 Tags: #Indie dev #Content ops #SEO #Website planning #Workflow